near/NEPs/text/0000-staking-contract.md

 Any other user can send their money to it, which will be pooled together with `A`'s stake.
 These users would acrue rewards (subtracted `A` fee) and can withdraw their balance within the same unbonding period.

 More complex example can also issue token for deposited user's stake.
-This stake is the right to withdraw undelaying balance and rewards.
+This stake is the right to withdraw underlaying balance and rewards.
 This provides staking liquidity and allows to trade staked tokens.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation